 Transfers of property often occur between family members, children, spouses and friends.
 While the process of transferring a property differs from selling a house, there are still a number of regulations and laws that must be followed.
 To help you navigate them, we’ve explained everything you need to know about transferring land or property below.
-Read on to learn more or speak to one of our conveyancers if you have any questions.
+Read on to learn more about transfer of property or speak to one of our conveyancers if you have any questions.

 What is a transfer of property?